-ENGLISH IMPRESSIONS OF RAMMOHUN ROY, Derived from documents which reached England before his visit.
+ENGLISH IMPRESSIONS OF RAMMOHUN ROY,

+Derived from documents which reached England before his visit.

-More than half a century has now elapsed since the attention of the religious public in Great Britain was first drawn to the wonderful man who is the subject of the present volume.
-Those who are acquainted with India at the present time, when the efforts of the British Government have long been directed to advancing the material resources of that great country, as well as to promote intellectual and moral improvement, and who are aware how gladly these efforts are seconded by the intellectual part of the native population, can hardly realize the difficulties which the first Hindoo Reformer must have had to encounter.
+MORE than half a century has now elapsed since the attention of the religious public in Great Britain was first drawn to the wonderful man who is the subject of the present volume.
+Those who are acquainted with India at the present time, when the efforts of the British Government have long been directed to advancing the material resources of that great country, as well as to promote intellectual and moral improvement, and who are aware how gladly these efforts are seconded by the intellectual part of the native population can hardly realize the difficulties which the first Hindoo Reformer must have had to encounter.
 This must be borne in mind when tracing the progress of the extraordinary individual, who, for so long a period, stood alone to encounter the hostility of a whole people sunk in the most degrading idolatry.

-The first English notice we find of RAMMOHUN Roy occurs in the Periodical Accounts of the Baptist Missionary Society, Vol. vi., pp. 106-109, of the date of 1816:- &quot;RAMA-MOHUNA-RAYA, a very rich Rarhee Brahmun of Calcutta, is a respectable Sungskrita scholar, and so well versed in Persian, that he is called MOULUVEE-RAMA-MO-HUNA-RAYA\: he also writes English with correctness, and reads with ease English mathematical and metaphysical works.
-He has published in Bengalee one or two philosophical works, from the Sungskrita, which he hopes may be useful in leading his countrymen to renounce idolatry.
-Europeans breakfast at his house, at a separate table, in the English fashion; he has paid us a visit at Serampore, and at a late interview, after relating an anecdote of Krishna, relative to a petty theft by this god, he added, 'The sweeper of my house would not do such an act, and can I worship a god sunk lower than the man who is a menial servant?'
+The first English notice we find of RAM-MOHUN ROY occurs in the Periodical Accounts of the Baptist Missionary Society, Vol. VI., pp. 106-109, of the date of 1816-

+"RAMA-MOHUNA-RAYA, a very rich Rarhee Brahmun of Calcutta, is a respectable Sungskrita scholar, and so well versed in Persian, that he is called MOULUVEE-RAMA-MOHUNA-RAYA; he also writes English with correctness, and reads with ease English mathematical and metaphysical works.
+He has published in Bengalee one or two philosophical works, form the Sungskrita, which he hopes may be useful in leading his countrymen to renounce idolatry.
+Europeans breakfast at his house, at a separate table, in the English fashion; he has paid us a visit at Serampore, and at a late interview, after relating an anecdote of Krishna, relative to a petty theft by this god, he added, "The sweeper of my house would not do such an act, and can I worship a god sunk lower than the man who is a menial servant?
 He is at present a simple theist, admires Jesus Christ, but knows not his need of the atonement.
 He has not renounced his caste, and this enables him to visit the richest families of Hindoos.
 He is said to be very moral; but is pronounced to be a most wicked man by the strict Hindoos."

+^{} In this and other extracts the original orthography is preserved.

-Subjoined to this is a copy of RAMMOHUN Roy's Preface to his Translation of the Abridgment of the Vedanta.
-The passage closes as follows: "Of this man Mr. Yates writes thus, in a letter dated Aug.
-1816:-"I was introduced to him about a year ago: before this, he was not acquainted with any one who cared for his soul.
-Some time after, I introduced Eustace Carey to him, and we have had repeated conversation with him.
-When I first knew him he would talk only on metaphysical subjects, such as the eternity of matter, the \ In this and in other extracts the original orthography is preserved.
+Subjoined to this is a copy of RAMMOHUN ROY'S Preface to his Translation of the Abridgment of the Vedanta.
+The passage closes as follows: